-Footage has emerged of a Delta Air Lines Boeing 717 suffering a massive fuel leak whilst on departure from Charlotte International Airport.
+Footage has emerged of a Delta Air Lines Boeing 717 suffering a massive fuel leak while departing Charlotte International Airport.

 It is understood that the aircraft is N925AT and was built in 2000.